Status Update: Where We Are and What Comes Next

 This is written into the AFA-CWA Constitution and Bylaws.You are legally protected when you support the union.

 You have the right to sign a card, talk about AFA, and wear an AFA pin.
+Report interference by management via ooitstime.com/report.SIA is not a union.

 It cannot negotiate a contract, file grievances, or legally represent Flight Attendants.
 It exists to stop us from gaining the real rights that only a union provides.